markymarc11/Notebook/README.md

 Computational creatvitiy in history https://shawngraham.github.io/presentations/3812-jan29#/2 neuro networks
--scary stuff
+- scary stuff
--there are ways to map all the different ways in which we see something -we see that depending on how you use certain tools can show you new views into history -everything we do on the internet is tracked
+- there are ways to map all the different ways in which we see something
+- we see that depending on how you use certain tools can show you new views into history
--computer
+- everything we do on the internet is tracked
+- computer
---the transformation of one type of information into another -when excavating, we can find an absense of something -when making copies of something over and over again you lose a part of it each time -archaeological record is shaped by force of persistency and permeability -grids focus on the qualities of an object and define the assembly/dissassembly of objects -to figure out how to understand an object, it is very compicated in the sense that there are so many variables contained in figuring out the quality of an object
+-- the transformation of one type of information into another
+- when excavating, we can find an absense of something
+- when making copies of something over and over again you lose a part of it each time
+- archaeological record is shaped by force of persistency and permeability
+- grids focus on the qualities of an object and define the assembly/dissassembly of objects
+- to figure out how to understand an object, it is very compicated in the sense that there are so many variables contained in figuring out the quality of an object
--Hows everything have to do with computational creativity then?
+- Hows everything have to do with computational creativity then?
--